Doboo/Node-RED-SFE/README.md

 	contextStorage: {
 		default: 'memory',
 		memory: { module: memory },
-		/* Don't remove this store, as it gets re-configured */
 		file: { module: localfilesystem }
 	},

 	/* Do what you want */
-	/* Note : SFELOG will get added to this */
 	functionGlobalContext: {}
 };

  ```

  There are a few important things to change here.